6tail/nlf2-maven/README.md

 ## Usage

-nlf2-core v1.8.6 on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cnlf2) works not well, so I suggest you to use v1.8.7 or snapshot versions:
+nlf2-core v1.8.6 and v1.8.7 on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cnlf2) works not well, so I suggest you to use snapshot versions:

 ### Release